mvolkmann/blog/src/astro.md

   Both do the same thing.
 - Browse localhost:4321 (the default port).

+The Astro logo is a rocket.
+Astro uses 4321 for the default port because it is like a countdown sequence for a rocket launch.

 Hot reloading is automatically configured so saved changes are automatically reflected in the browser.